 Small things please BIG minds

 How easy is it to purchase HiFi products because they have been aggressively marketed with wide outreach.
-You don’t need your house to be built by one of the biggest construction firms like Skanska, if an equally talented firm can do it just as well….
-For less money too.
+You don’t need your house to be built by one of the biggest construction firms like Skanska, if an equally talented firm can do it just as well…. for less money too.
+That’s where the M2Tech Young MkIII comes in.

 I’ve tried the M2Tech hiFace Two USB to coaxial converter and was surprised how little effect it has on the audio chain of Innuos Zenith Mark 2 and Zenith SE streaming servers.
 As a converter, exactly what you want to happen.
 In context, pretty convincing performance for a £160 dongle.
 Is that the right word? – it sounds better than plain old ‘USB adapter’